-- Provide opportunities for Maori in decision making processes. - Collaborate with other local authorities. - Undertake commercial transactions in accordance with sound business practices. - Periodically assess expected returns from commercial activities and ensure the returns are likely to outweigh the risks. - Ensure prudent stewardship and the efficient and effective use of resources. - Take a sustainable development approach considering; the social, economic, and cultural interests of people and communities; the need to maintain and enhance the quality of the environment; and the needs of future generations.
+- Conduct business in an open, transparent and democratically accountable manner. - Implement priorities and outcomes as effectively and efficiently as possible. - Have regard to the views of the community. - Take account of; the diversity of the community, community interests, interests of both current and future communities, when making a decision. - Provide opportunities for Māori in decision making processes. - Collaborate with other local authorities. - Undertake commercial transactions in accordance with sound business practices. - Periodically assess expected returns from commercial activities and ensure the returns are likely to outweigh the risks. - Ensure prudent stewardship and the efficient and effective use of resources. - Take a sustainable development approach considering; the social, economic, and cultural interests of people and communities; the need to maintain and enhance the quality of the environment; and the needs of future generations.